Detecting Change Signs with Differential MDL Change Statistics for COVID-19 Pandemic Analysis: Proposed Methods

 This implies that the $2$nd D-MDL test is equivalent with testing whether the 2nd D-MDL is larger than $2\epsilon$ or not.
-Thus the basic performance of discriminability of the 2nd D-MDL can be reduced to that of the 2nd D-MDL test.
+Thus the basic performance of discrimination with the 2nd D-MDL can be reduced to that of the 2nd D-MDL test.

 The following theorem shows the basic property of the $2$nd D-MDL test. \begin{theorem} Type I and II error probabilities for the 2nd D-MDL test are upper bounded as follows: